thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

 1. After title, and before the closing `</head>` tag, add opening and closing `<script></script>` tags.

-1. In between the start and end tags for script, write a function called init() which uses `document.getElementById` to select the element with the id of `name`, andset that element's `innerHTML` property to YOUR name.
+1. In between the start and end tags for script, write a function called init() which uses `document.getElementById` to select the element with the id of `name`, and set that element's `innerHTML` property to YOUR name.
 Like the following code:

     Try typing the following code, notice as you type, the editor offers autocompletion.